lschnell8/lschnell8/README.md

 #### Hello!
 I'm Lindsay.

-Any pronouns is alright with me.
+Any pronouns are alright with me.
 I'm a jack of many trades troubleshooter expanding my horizons as well as growing and adapting my skills into a software engineering career.
 I enjoy solving problems with intuitive, innovative solutions and helping others.
 I believe there's always room for improvement and that individuality should be embraced and cultivated to grow a progressive future.
-In my off time, I enjoy being outdoors, traveling, fishing, hiking, garage projects, and more.
+In my off time, I enjoy being outdoors, traveling, games, hiking, garage projects, and more.

 ### GitHub Stats